MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/upgrade-omni-channel.md

 ---
-title: Upgrade Omni-channel Engagement Hub | MicrosoftDocs
+title: Upgrade Omnichannel for Customer Service | MicrosoftDocs
-description: Understand how you can upgrade Omni-channel Engagement Hub
+description: Understand how you can upgrade Omnichannel for Customer Service
-keywords: Omni-channel Engagement Hub; Upgrade Omni-channel Engagement Hub
+keywords: Omnichannel for Customer Service; Upgrade Omnichannel for Customer Service
 author: anjgupta
 ms.author: anjgup
 manager: shujoshi